 The fundamental terms of an LLC’s ownership, operation and management are set forth in its LLC Operating Agreement.

-So what is an LLC Operating Agreement?
-It can be a written document or merely an oral understanding.
+An Operating Agreement can be a written document or merely an oral understanding.
 A written agreement, however, is typically used because it memorializes the understanding and agreements between the members which, in the event of a future dispute or misunderstanding (or the unfortunate possibility of litigation), is invaluable protection for all parties involved.

-Although each LLC Operating Agreement is different, it should generally set forth certain fundamental terms, such as:
+Although each LLC Operating Agreement is different, it should generally set forth certain fundamental terms.

 There are numerous benefits to a Delaware LLC.
 One of the most popular aspects is that the state of Delaware does not require a Delaware LLC's Operating Agreement to be filed or made public, as some other states do; thus your Delaware LLC's Operating Agreement remains completely private among you and your fellow LLC members.